itchio/itch/docs/installing/linux/ubuntu-and-debian.md

 ## Installing & updating

-Provided you have added the repository and have run `sudo apt-get update` at least once, installing should be as simple as `sudo apt-get install itch`.
+If you have successfully added our package repository, installing should be as simple as running `sudo apt-get update && sudo apt-get install itch` from a terminal.

+The package provides:

+  * An applications menu shortcut (via a .desktop file)
+  * The `/usr/bin/itch` launcher script, for command-line usage

 Refer to your distribution's manual to know how to keep packages up-to-date.
 Most desktop environments have some sort of graphical interface to prompt you to install updates, and you can always run `sudo apt-get update && sudo apt-get upgrade` yourself in a terminal.

+## Uninstalling

+Simply run `sudo apt-get remove itch` to uninstall itch from your system.

+Note that this won't remove your library, which resides at `$HOME/.config/itch`, along with any additional install locations you have added from the app.

+* `$HOME` is your personal directory, for example: /home/you*